VMware Strategy Shift: Evaluating Alternatives Without Forced Migration

 By Advoda Technology Advisors December 15, 2025

-Many organizations rely on CRM platforms that have evolved over time but no longer fully support modern operations.
-This case study explores how CRM modernization helped unlock operational efficiency and long-term business value.
+Many organizations rely on CRM platforms that no longer support modern operations.
+This case study explores how modernization unlocked efficiency and business value.